strangedev/prgpr/Milestone3_README.txt

     Additional credits go to:

+        Noah Hummel:    For finding DatabaseKing providing the Matedata.

-        Kyle Rinfreschi:    For greatly improving the git2svn script used for pushing the release candidates to svn
+        Kyle Rinfreschi:    For greatly improving the Internet.

-        Elizaveta Kovalevskaya: For generating a test set which greatly sped up the testing process, for testing the program countless times and writing many of the docstrings.
+        Elizaveta Kovalevskaya: For generating a test set.

 -------------------------------------------------------------------------------
 5. Known issues